mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 The largest application I tested in my benchmarks was Ethereum bytecode that counted to 1,000 by adding `1` values together.

 After Andrew Kelly's tip helped me [reduce syscalls](https://github.com/mtlynch/eth-zvm/pull/26), my "count to 1,000" application's runtime dropped from 2,024 microseconds to just 58 microseconds, a 35x speedup.
-I was now beating the official Ethereum implmentation by almost a factor of two.
+I was now beating the official Ethereum implementation by almost a factor of two.

 <figure>
   <div class="chart-container">